 Exposed Login Screen

-It is the first in our list as this is one common way that attackers try to enter your website.
+It is the first on our list as this is one common way that attackers try to enter your website.
 Hackers might also know that adding /login or /wp_login would take them directly to the doorstep of any website.
-Upon reaching the login screen, attackers can then set about hacking and brute forcing your passwords and email IDs.
+Upon reaching the login screen, attackers can then set about hacking and brute-forcing your passwords and email IDs.
 This could eventually lead them to the backend of your website with all the access.

 For this security vulnerability, you can use a plugin and change the URL to hide your login page.

 By outdated, I mean the older versions of WordPress.
 You need to stay up-to-date with all the new versions and keep your website updated and upfront.
 We’ve been witnessing hundreds and thousands of issues being fixed with each updated version.
 In cases like this, if you use an outdated version of WordPress, you might be inviting security vulnerabilities to your website.

 For this vulnerability, the solution is simple – always keep your website updated and bug-free.
 Furthermore, you should stay updated with the plugin updates as well.

 Unknown Third Party Software Sources